Kristina01111000/Drws_site/README.md

 - Write welcome to 30 day challenge and also a second one, b/c most of them will be very similar, link to specific quick minutes, think of mini quotes
 - Look in bigstock for quotes, embed it into email, try the one on the corners page and the pumpkin one
 - copy second email for all but first and last
-- pick the quick minutes that are linked to
+- pick the quick minutes that each are linked to, put in a greeting 4 different ones, add a quote at the ?bottom?
 -
 - google doc for emails:https://docs.google.com/document/d/1Nc_WVsgZKdhpWaHZyDn81rw4y02Dlj2wB-O-q9ZnJXs/edit?usp=sharing